spardoel/Sign-language-recognition/Posts/2022-09-10_Sign_language_interpreter_blog_5.md

 ### Preprocess and save the data subsets

 The process of feature extraction takes a few minutes.
-To help speed up the process of model development, I decided to save the features and masks as a pickle file.
+To help speed up later model development, I decided to save the features and masks as a pickle file.
 This intermediary step means that when running the model later on I don't need to re-do the feature extraction every time, instead I can simply load the data and jump straight to model training.
+There is the code for feature extraction and saving.

 ```
 print("Extracting features")